 The photo gives you a good idea of the size of a general Tapa dish in relation to the Tabasco bottle.

-I am telling you those chicken livers were so good, so yummy I had to order a 2nd. helping.
+I am telling you those chicken livers were so good, so yummy I had to order a second helping.
 I also had to scoop up the delicious sauce with white bread.
 It couldn't be let to waste.

-local people as well.
-You can see its gay red and white Coca Cola umbrellas from far, after you left your car at the Muelle quay for example.
-The restaurant Cayaya also serves bigger quantities of the same tapas on normal dinner plates now on its azotea rooftop.
+Restaurante Cafeteria Cayaya had extended in summer 2011 and included an Azotea rooftop restaurant.
+This was quite popular with Spanish and local people as well.
+You could see its gay red and white Coca Cola umbrellas from far, after you left your car at the Muelle quay for example.
+The restaurant Cayaya also served bigger quantities of the same Tapas on normal dinner plates now on its Azotea.
 I paid around €7 for a bigger portion of my beloved chicken liver meal, while a friend had a novelty fish dish for the same price which was also good.
-Another neighboring restaurant is Restaurante la Cofradia which is also now one of very cool Tenerife tourist attractions which draws even much bigger crowds.
+Another neighboring restaurant is Restaurante la Cofradia which is also now one of very cool Tenerife tourist attractions which draws much bigger crowds.

 Want to know where the pretty word Cayaya comes from and its two different meanings?

 Please, return from Cafeteria Cayaya to cheap Tenerife Restaurants with more insider places.